 - 1) Any person working on electrical equipment on an elevated surface must take necessary precautions to prevent a fall from a sudden reaction to electrical shock or other causes. - 2) Portable ladders shall have non-conductive side-rails if they are used where the person or the ladder could contact exposed energized parts.
 Metal ladders are not permitted.
-All ladders shall be in compliance with the applicable ANSI A14 standard.
+All ladders shall be labeled indicating they meet the applicable ANSI A14 ladder safety standard.